WBK-Robotics/pybullet_industrial/paper.md

 # Statement of need
 Pybullet industrial was developed for the inderdiscplinary field of robot manufacturing.
-While there are a large number of simulation tools for robotics reserch such as Gazebo, CoppeliaSim or webots, their capabilties all end at the robot endeffector as they are unable to simulate manufacturing processes.
+While there are a large number of simulation tools for robotics reserch such as Gazebo [@gazebo], CoppeliaSim [@coppeliasim] or webots[@webots], their capabilties all end at the robot endeffector as they are unable to simulate manufacturing processes.
-In the same veine there are several popular FE simulation tools capable of simulating process behavior.
+In the same veine there are several popular FE simulation tools such as Abaqus [@abaqus] capable of simulating process behavior.
 These however end at the tool as they are not meant to simulate the sytems that actually move the tool.

 Pybullet_industrial closes this gap by taking classical multibody simulations that end at the endeffector and then deploying simple process simulations which impact the environment.